GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3d* toolbox.
 One can run both functions and pick the best extrated brain for manual editing in the next step.

     fsl bet: does better job for some rat brain extractions.
     PCNN3D: does better job for mice brain extraction.
-One can run PCNN3d in Matlab after Step 1 is completed.
+One can run PCNN3d in Matlab after "PreprocessingScript_step1.sh" is completed.
 ### Step2: Precise brain extraction & EPI template generation
 #### 1. Manually edit the brain mask using fsleyes editing tool
     a.
 Consistently follow ONE direction slice-by-slice for mask editing (15~20mins/rat brain, 10~15mins/mouse brain)